Please ensure Javascript is enabled for purposes of website accessibility Threats to Biodiversity • Adelaide Hills Council Skip to main content

 • Mylor Parklands

-• The Deanery
+• The Deanery, Bridgewater

-Calicivirus (RHDV) K5 only impacts rabbits and hares.
+Calicivirus (RHDV) K5 only impacts Rabbits and Hares.
 It is considered a safe control method in residential areas, as it poses no threat to humans, domestic animals such as dogs, or native animals (possums, kangaroos or birds etc).
+Domestic and commercially kept rabbits will be at risk from the virus so the official warning is that unless your rabbits are kept inside and in an insect-safe place, they need to be vaccinated.

 Please report any rabbit sightings or activity (warrens, damage, and control activities) via RabbitScan to assist the development of regional rabbit control programs.